 While the Constellation Taurus was also thrown out of the plan, the starter ship MISC Reliant gets three more variants with the Tana (combat), Sen (research) and Mako (information).
-Manufacturer RSI introduces the Taurus, the dedicated freight variant of the Constellation series.

 Weapons and Items

-Three new weapons are planned for the update: the Gemini S71 (assault rifle) and the ballistic pistol Kastak Arms Coda.
+Four new weapons are planned for the update: the Gemini S71 (assault rifle) and the ballistic pistol Kastak Arms Coda.
 The Gallenson Tactical Systems GT-870 Tarantula Revision, a ship weapon, is also in the works.
 Furthermore, a Banu ship weapon will be introduced with the Singe Tachyon Canon.

 New Flight Model

 The new flight mechanics are eagerly awaited to replace the current flight model of the Alpha.
 During a panel at CitizenCon 2018, the developers discussed the new flight model in detail and also in current AtV episodes we got new info.